 Hank co-founded a successful financial services company, and served as a director or advisory board member of over a dozen for-profit (publicly traded and privately owned) companies and not-for-profit organizations, including Northwestern University where he was a trustee.
 He is the recipient of Northwestern's Alumni Service Award and its Alumni Merit Award.
 He currently serves on several business, foundation, and educational institution boards including the Steering Committee of the Board of Visitors of NU's College of Arts and Sciences.
 He is a co-chair of NR's Boston Area Leadership Circle and a member of its regional council.

-Hank holds a BA in History from Northwestern, an MBA from Harvard and a JD from Columbia.
+Hank holds a BA in History from Northwestern University, an MBA from Harvard and a JD from Columbia.
 He joined the Harvard Business School faculty as a professor in 1976.
 Prior to HBS, he was a professor at the Columbia Business School and a visiting professor at Stanford Business School.